subugoe/Operandi-Integration-Script/README.md

 # Operandi Integration Script

 This script is made to integrate Operandi with other tools such as Goobi and Kitodo.
 Also, it can be used as an interface to use Operandi services or use local OCR-D processing.
+It also supports LAREX viewer to display the PageXML Results.
 `script_native.sh` is for terminal use with OCR-D native installation.
 `script_docker.sh` is for terminal use with OCR-D docker installation.
 `goobi_operandi.sh` is used for Operandi-Goobi integration.
 `kitodo_operandi.sh` is used for Operandi-Kitodo integration.
 `upload_to_ola_hd.sh` is used for OLA_HD-Kitodo-Goobi integration.

+## Usage
+All values can be set using the corresponding flags unless you want to use the default values.
+The script is so dynamic, you only need to know which values are required in your case and set them by the corresponding flags.

+Provided below are some scenarios but no all possible scenarios.

+### Usage Case 1: You have mets file or URL.
+`./script_docker.sh -e -u <user:pass> -m <mets_url or mets_file_path> -w <workspace_name or path>`
+### Usage Case 2: You only have the images.
+`./script_docker.sh -u <user:pass> -i <images_directory> -w <workspace_name or path>`
+### Usage Case 3: You have OCRD ZIP.
+`./script_docker.sh -u <user:pass> -z <workspace.ocrd.zip>`
+### Usage Case 4: To use OCR-D on your local machine in any of the above cases use -l
+Example: `./script_docker.sh -i <images> -l -w <workspace_name or path>`

+The results will be displayable at http://localhost:1476/Larex/